mitchallen/microservice-dynamo/README.md

     module.exports = require('@mitchallen/microservice-dynamo')(service);

-The returned value is the core module - which returns the handle to the server created by an [ExpressJS](http://expressjs.com/) called to __app.listen__.
-This was so that I could close the server in the unit tests.
+#### Return Value
+The object returned by the module contains a __server__ field:

+    { server: server }

+It's a pointer to the express modules server.
+If you are familiar with express, it's the value returned by __app.listen__.
+You don't need to actually return anything.

+It was handy for me to use the __close__ method in the unit tests so I wouldn't get port-in-use errors.
+It's also used internally when the module unexpectedly terminates.

+Here is an example of how to create it, then use the server return value to close it (checking for null omitted for brevity):

+    var obj = require('@mitchallen/microservice-dynamo')(options);
+    var server = obj.server;
+    server.close();

 ### Example